haruki-nikaidou/b-blog/src/content/blog/whats-wrong-with-chinese-ideology.md

 The implementation of this strategy is twofold.
 First, they manipulate public opinion through state-controlled media and online influencers who promote gender antagonism.
 Second, they employ selective enforcement of regulations - cracking down on genuine feminist movements while giving women a decided advantage in public opinion spheres.
 This isn't about supporting women's rights, but rather embedding an altered version of feminism that serves their control purposes.

+> An ironic aspect of this situation is that one reason the CCP can give women a decided advantage in justice and enforcement stems from existing gender bigotry.
+>
+> In China's courts and prosecutor's offices, women significantly outnumber men, making it easier to implement selective enforcement of laws.
+However, this gender imbalance exists primarily because girls are often steered away from STEM fields based on the sexist belief that they aren't "smart enough" to be engineers or scientists.
+Instead, they're pressured toward legal professions, which are paradoxically considered "lesser" career paths by many men.
+Thus, the very bigotry that undermines women in some fields inadvertently concentrates them in positions that can be leveraged for ideological control.

 True feminism would inevitably raise awareness about human rights in general.
 After all, women's rights are human rights, and once people start thinking critically about one form of inequality, they might begin questioning others.
 This is precisely what the CCP fears.
 So instead, they've carefully cultivated a distorted version of "feminism" to develop in China - one that's intentionally bad-faith, weaponized, and designed to create gender division rather than meaningful dialogue.
 This altered feminism appears to advance women's interests on the surface, but actually serves to prevent unity among citizens.

 This artificially created conflict has begun to spiral out of control in recent years.
 We've seen horrifying consequences like the [Zhuhai Car Attack](https://en.wikipedia.org/wiki/2024_Zhuhai_car_attack) and the [Suicide of Fat Cat](https://en.wikipedia.org/wiki/Suicide_of_Fat_Cat) in November 2024.
 These tragedies are the direct result of intensified gender antagonism that has been allowed - even encouraged - to fester.